In order to perform construction work on parkland or in or near areas under our jurisdiction, you must first obtain a NYC Parks construction permit.

 Who Must Apply For a Construction Permit

-If you are with an entity (government agency, utility, public authority, public benefit corporation, private developer/contractor, or otherwise) that seeks to perform work or secure access through property under our jurisdiction or control, you must formally apply for a Construction Permit.
+If you are with an entity (government agency, utility, public authority, public benefit corporation, private developer/contractor, or otherwise) that seeks to perform work or secure access through property under our jurisdiction or control, you must formally apply for a construction permit.
+Property owners adjacent to park assets and contractors working for them also need to apply.

 If you are proposing work on property under our jurisdiction or control, you are required to submit the scope and design of the project for approval.
-If approved, you must apply for and obtain a Construction Permit from us prior to the start of construction.
-A Parks Tree Work Permit may also be required and must be obtained before the Construction Permit may be issued.
+If approved, you must apply for and obtain a construction permit from us prior to the start of construction.
+A tree work permit may also be required and must be obtained before the construction permit may be issued.

 Submit Your Project Scope